RoboCop: Prime Directives: Cast

-Prior to being cast, Fletcher had not seen the RoboCop feature films, and no effort was made to mimic Peter Weller's original movements.
+Prior to being cast, Fletcher had not seen the RoboCop films, and no effort was made to mimic Peter Weller's original movements.
 Fletcher instead worked out a RoboCop movement system for himself that he felt was appropriate for where the character was, physically and emotionally.

 Continuity

 Prime Directives takes place ten years after RoboCop.
-This series is largely considered an alternate reality to the films as major events of the second and third films and the television series are almost completely ignored.
+This series is largely considered an alternative reality to the films as major events of the second and third films and the television series are almost completely ignored.
 In contrast to the events shown in the films, Delta City is developed and OCP is not dissolved.
 In the theatrical movie series, Murphy is publicly revealed to have been converted into RoboCop and openly uses his legally deceased name, whereas in this series, Murphy's identity remains secret until the fourth episode, in which he is legally recognized as Police Commander Alex Murphy, formerly known as Robocop Model 01.

 O'Brien stated, "there's nothing in PD that significantly contradicts those other versions.
 The reasoning behind setting our story ten years later was to just give ourselves some distance, creatively and temporally, to tell our tale, and not out of any disrespect for those earlier incarnations, nor the people responsible for them".

-In regards to the character of Anne Lewis, O'Brien went on to say, "As far as we were concerned Anne Lewis is dead.
+In regards to the character of Anne Lewis, O'Brien went on to say: "As far as we were concerned Anne Lewis is dead.
 Whether this happened in RoboCop 3 or not we leave to the discretion of the individual viewer."